Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

 We highlight that the expected number of \workers \ in period $t+1$ is increasing (decreasing) in the prior fraction of adopted matches $z_t$ if $\gamma - \alpha+\alpha'$ is negative (positive).
 We refer to $\gamma - \alpha + \alpha'$ as the \emph{\gap}, since it represents the expected growth in the size of the volunteer pool if an adopted match is replaced with a \temporary \ match.

 Having specified the state variables and their evolution, we next show that the state variables $\{D_t, K_t, V_t, : t \in [T]\}$ and the matching outcomes $\{M_t: t \in [T]\}$ are concentrated around their expectations when the market size is large (Proposition \ref{prop:convergence}).
 Such concentration results enable us to approximate the multi-dimensional stochastic process by simple deterministic differential equations.
 This in turn provides the tractability needed to analyze the impact of the platform's decisions on the dynamics of the system.
-We note that such an approach is common when studying design questions in complex stochastic systems \citep[see, e.g.,][]{crapis2017monopoly, afeche2018ride}.
-In the statement of this proposition, we use capital (resp. lower case) letters for our state variables (resp. approximations) to highlight that they are random (resp. deterministic) variables. \begin{proposition}[Deterministic Approximation for System Dynamics] For all $n > 1$, some fixed $c > 0$, and all $t \in [T]$, suppose that $(D^n_t, K^n_t, V^n_t)$ represents the state of the system in period $t$ assuming the initial conditions are given by $(nd_0, nk_0, nv_0) \in \mathbb{R}_+^3$, the platform decisions are given by $\mathbf{z}= \{z_t: z_t \in [0,1] \ \forall t \in [T]\}$, and the match probability is given by $\frac{c}{n}$.
+Such an approach is common when studying design questions in complex stochastic systems \citep[see, e.g.,][]{crapis2017monopoly, afeche2018ride}.
+In the statement of this proposition, we use capital (resp. lower case) letters for our state variables (resp. approximations) to highlight that they are random (resp. deterministic) variables. \revcolor{These variables depend on the full history of the platform's decisions (e.g., $v_1$ is a function of $z_0$); however, we suppress this dependence for clarity of presentation.} \begin{proposition}[Deterministic Approximation for System Dynamics] For all $n > 1$, some fixed $c > 0$, and all $t \in [T]$, suppose that $(D^n_t, K^n_t, V^n_t)$ represents the state of the system in period $t$ assuming the initial conditions are given by $(nd_0, nk_0, nv_0) \in \mathbb{R}_+^3$, the platform decisions are given by $\mathbf{z}= \{z_t: z_t \in [0,1] \ \forall t \in [T]\}$, and the match probability is given by $\frac{c}{n}$.
 In addition, suppose that $M^n_t$ represents the number of completed \jobs \ in period $t$.
 Then for all $t \in [T]$, the following limits hold almost surely as $n$ approaches infinity: